Ms Jane Schwager AO - Chair

 Anthony’s accounting business provides a mix of assurance, taxation, accounting and consulting services to his diverse client base which includes those within the health sector.

-Anthony is an experienced Board Director, serving on numerous Boards including; Indigenous Business Australia, Indigenous Land Corporation, National Centre of Indigenous Excellence and NSW Aboriginal Housing Office.
+Anthony is an experienced Board Director, serving on numerous Boards including; Indigenous Business Australia, Indigenous Land Corporation and National Centre of Indigenous Excellence.

 Mr Bradley Twynham